apache/incubator-hugegraph-doc/config/config-option.md

-query.ramtable_edges_capacity    | 20000000                        | The maximum number of edges in ramtable, include OUT and IN edges. query.ramtable_enable            | false                           | Whether to enable ramtable for query of adjacent edges. query.ramtable_vertices_capacity | 10000000                        | The maximum number of vertices in ramtable, generally the largest vertex id is used as capacity. oltp.concurrent_depth            | 10                              | The min depth to enable concurrent oltp algorithm. oltp.concurrent_threads          | 10                              | Thread number to concurrently execute oltp algorithm. rate_limit.read                  | 0                               | The max rate(times/s) to execute query of vertices/edges. rate_limit.write                 | 0                               | The max rate(items/s) to add/update/delete vertices/edges.
+query.ramtable_edges_capacity    | 20000000                        | The maximum number of edges in ramtable, include OUT and IN edges. query.ramtable_enable            | false                           | Whether to enable ramtable for query of adjacent edges. query.ramtable_vertices_capacity | 10000000                        | The maximum number of vertices in ramtable, generally the largest vertex id is used as capacity. query.optimize_aggregate_by_index| false                           | Whether to optimize aggregate query(like count) by index. oltp.concurrent_depth            | 10                              | The min depth to enable concurrent oltp algorithm. oltp.concurrent_threads          | 10                              | Thread number to concurrently execute oltp algorithm. oltp.collection_type             | EC                              | The implementation type of collections used in oltp algorithm. rate_limit.read                  | 0                               | The max rate(times/s) to execute query of vertices/edges. rate_limit.write                 | 0                               | The max rate(items/s) to add/update/delete vertices/edges.
 task.wait_timeout                | 10                              | Timeout in seconds for waiting for the task to complete,such as when truncating or clearing the backend.